 Even though you knew the truth, he never admitted it.
 This could be a form of gaslighting and it’s a dangerous thing for your emotional health.
 If this is reminding you of stories of when you knew the truth and saw him deny it in front of your eyes, take it as a red flag rather than a simple sign.

-3. He’s inconsistent with his behavior towards you
+3. He’s inconsistent with his behavior toward you

 There are no talks, no plans about the future.
 He avoids talking or planning things.
 When he’s playing with you, a month is too much, let alone more than that.